syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

    //Save the Word file to MemoryStream.
    MemoryStream stream = new MemoryStream();
    await document.SaveAsync(stream, FormatType.Docx);
-   //Save the stream as Word file in local machine.
+   //Save the stream as Word file in the local machine.
    Save(stream, "Result.docx");
-   //Please refer the below link to save Word document in the UWP platform.
+   //Please refer to the below link to save a Word document in the UWP platform.
    //https://help.syncfusion.com/file-formats/docio/create-word-document-in-uwp#save-word-document-in-uwp
 }
 {% endhighlight %}